 Tonsillitis

-The Centor Criteria are used to estimate the probability that tonsillitis is due to a bacteria infection, and therefore requires antibiotics.
-A score of < 3 indicates they are unlikely to benefit from an antibiotic and antibiotics should not routinely be given.
-A score of ≥ 3 gives a 40 – 60 % probability of bacterial tonsillitis and it is appropriate to offer antibiotics.
-One point is given for each of the following:
+The Centor criteria can be used to estimate the probability that tonsillitis is due to bacterial infection and will benefit from antibiotics.
+A score of 3 or more gives a 40 – 60 % probability of bacterial tonsillitis, and it is appropriate to offer antibiotics.
+A point is given if each of the following features are present:

 - Tonsillar exudates